Seven Swans a-Swiming!

 What tactics do you use to get your marketing out consistently?
 Share a tip in the comments below!

-If you’re struggling to put together an integrated approach that works for you, take a look at my Find and Share Your Secret Sauce Workshop.
-We tackle the marketing plan in Week 5.
+If you’re struggling to put together an integrated approach that works for you, take a look at my Digital Dining Room program.
+As a VIP, you get my eagle eyes and sharp brain to help you put together the right approach for you.

 Photo Credit: rvacapinta